Light sterile neutrinos effects in processes with electron and muon neutrinos: Discussion and conclusions

 \section{Discussion and conclusions}

 In this work, we have used the results of the experiments BEST, MiniBooNE and MacroBooNE to obtain estimates of a number of parameters of the phenomenological $(3+3)$ neutrino model with active and sterile neutrinos.
-Note that these values, including LSN masses, do not have to match the parameters of the $(3+1)$ model, and to determine them from experimental data need to apply appropriate procedures that are independent of the $(3+1)$ model.
-The values of parameters, for which there are currently no experimental data, were selected as trial values.
-The value of the mass $m_6$ was left free, since it does not affect the results obtained and for it currently there are no experimental restrictions.
-If in the future the existence of light sterile neutrinos will be reliably confirmed, this will lead to a significant change in the $\nu$SM and in the interpretation of a number of phenomena in neutrino physics.
+Note that these values, including LSN masses, do not have to match the parameters of the $(3+1)$ model, and to determine them from experimental data it needs to apply an appropriate scheme that are independent of the $(3+1)$ model.
+The values of parameters, for which there are currently no experimental data, were selected as test values.
+If in the future the existence of light sterile neutrinos will be reliably confirmed, this will lead to a significant change of $\nu$SM and explanation of some phenomena in neutrino physics.
+Moreover sterile neutrinos with various masses can participate in astrophysical and cosmological processes \cite{abaza2}.

-Let us list the main results of this work, which are important both for interpretation of the data obtained in ongoing experiments and for predicting the results of planned neutrino experiments.

-Based on the results of the BEST, MiniBooNE and MacroBooNE experiments, the values of masses $m_4$ and $m_5$ of sterile mass states $\nu_4$ and $\nu_5$ have been fixed.

-According to the value of $R$, which characterizes the deficit of electron neutrinos and measured in the BEST experiment, the main mixing parameter $\epsilon$ between active and sterile neutrinos in the $(3+3)$ neutrino model has been determined.
+The main results of this work, which are important both for interpretation of the data obtained in ongoing experiments and for predicting the results of planned neutrino experiments are briefly outlined below.
+Based on the results of the BEST, MiniBooNE and MacroBooNE experiments, the possible values of masses $m_4$ and $m_5$ of sterile mass states $\nu_4$ and $\nu_5$ have been given.
+According to the value of $R$, which characterizes the deficit of electron neutrinos and measured in the BEST experiment, the main mixing parameter $\epsilon$ between active and sterile neutrinos in the $(3+3)$ neutrino model has been estimated.
+The values of angles and phases of mixing $\kappa_1$, $\kappa_2$, $\eta_1$ and $\eta_2$ are fixed as trial values.